dddiaz/dddiaz.com/content/authors/admin/_index.md

 I am a Computer Science(B.S.) and Political Science(B.A.) graduate from the University of California, Irvine.

-I love to code - I specialize in Python applications, Infrastructure as Code, and DevSecOps.
+I love to code - I specialize in Python applications, Cloud Infrastructure, and Genomics.

 I am currently expanding my skill set in Bioinformatics with my new role as a Sr. Bioinformatics Software Engineer.